aposteriori-sg/tutorials/courses/17 Robotics with Gearsbot/20 Basic Coding/10 Sequences.md

 ![](images/tankfwd.png)

-Now go back out to **Simulation** tab and clcik **Run**.
+Now go back out to **Simulation** tab and click **Run**.

-Your robot should move fwd.
+Your robot should move forward.

 How far is it moving forward?

 However far 1 rotation of the wheels gets you - which is the circumference of the wheel.
 The bigger the wheel the further you'd go...

-1 Rotation = 360 degrees.
+Also, 1 Rotation = 360 degrees.

 If you want to go less than 1 rotation, change the distance unit to degrees.
 For instance, to go half as far, use 180 degrees.

 If you know your fractions and decimals, 180 degree is 0.5, or half of a full rotation.